snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ## Ordinary SMP jobs

-Most jobs will be carried out by programs that are either single core scripts or threaded programs, hence SMP ([shared memory programs](https://en.wikipedia.org/wiki/Shared_memory)) in nature.
+Most jobs will be carried out by programs that are either single-core scripts or threaded programs, hence SMP ([shared memory programs](https://en.wikipedia.org/wiki/Shared_memory)) in nature.
 Any given threads and `mem_mb` requirements will be passed to SLURM: